keylime/enhancements/81-IDevID_and_IAK_support.md

 A good summary is probably at least a paragraph in length.
 -->
-This enhancement proposes leveraging the IDevID and IAK keys/certificates to register each device at the registrar service.
-This can be used for later enabling the generation and use of LDevID and LAKs, as can also allow attestion based on the IAK instead of using an ephemeral AK (Attestation key) if desired.
+This enhancement proposes leveraging the IDevID and IAK keys/certificates to register each device at the registrar service and enabling the generation and use of LDevID and LAKs.
 IDevID is an industry standard identity which is issued by manufacturers when the device is built.

 ## Motivation